AnkS4/Vehicle-Detection/README.md

 #### 3. How I trained a classifier using selected features:

 I started with extracting `3000` random car & noncar images for `spatial`, `color` and `hog` features.
 Then, I normalized the features and splitted them to train and test features with ratio of `0.9:0.1`.
 Then, I trained it with `LinearSVC`.

+### Sliding Window Search

+#### 1. How I implemented a sliding window search:

+I decided to search the image for vehicle in Y range of [400, 720] and complete X range, because all of the vehicles appear in that region.
+Upper region in Y axis is filled with trees/skies.
+I started with window size of 64 for selected region.

+#### 2. How I decided what scales to search and how much to overlap windows:

+#### 3. Examples of test images to demonstrate how your pipeline is working:

+#### 4. What did I do to optimize the performance of your classifier:

+### Video Implementation

+#### 1. Link to my final video output:

+#### 2. How I implemented some kind of filter for false positives and some method for combining overlapping bounding boxes:

+---
+### Discussion

+#### Problems/issues I faced in the implementation of this project: